Chimmuanya/alx-low_level_programming/0x02-functions_nested_loops/README.md

 10. 10-add.c: function to add 2 numbers and print their sum to stdout.
 11. 11-print_to_98.c: print from n to 98 on stdout
 12. 100-times_table.c: print n times table.
+13. 101-natural.c: print the sum of all the multiples of 3 or 5 that are less than 1024